niklasramo/palikka/README.md

 ###.Deferred.prototype.resolve()

-Resolve a deferred instance.
+Resolve the deferred instance.

 **Syntax**

-`d.resolve( [result] )`
+`deferred.resolve( [result] )`

 **Parameters**

 * **result** &nbsp;&mdash;&nbsp; *anything*
   * Optional.
 Defaults to `undefined`.
 A value that is passed on to the `onFulfilled` and `onSettled` callbacks.
-If this is another deferred the instance will wait for it to settle and then adopt it's fate.
+If result is another deferred the current deferred instance will wait for the provided deferred to settle and then adopt it's fate.
+Resolving a deferred with itself as the value is not allowed and will result in an error.

 **Returns** &nbsp;&mdash;&nbsp; *Deferred*